Particular/docs.particular.net/transports/upgrades/asb-7to8.md

 ---
-title: Azure Service Bus Transport Upgrade Version 7 to 8
+title: Azure Service Bus Transport (Legacy) Upgrade Version 7 to 8
 summary: Instructions on how to upgrade Azure Service Bus Transport Version 7 to 8.
 reviewed: 2019-06-03
 component: ASB